ajoslin103/angular-action-icons/README.md

 ## install it

 	bower install --save angular-action-icons

 ## change log

+	2.0.4	- added modifier keys to actionIcons object -- you can query it for: altKey, ctrlKey & shiftKey

 	2.0.3	- moved storage of icon data from the local $scope to the actionIcons service -- this is an easy fix for your code, but it is a breaking change.
 	So prior to version 2.x use $scope.icons to store the icon data